Maize for Silage

 Reduce chop length

 A fine chop length releases more plant fluids.
-Crops that are over 38% drymatter should be chopped at 8 - 10 mm theoretical chop length.
+Crops that are drier will need to chopped shorter.
+Use the squeeze test to determine the correct chop length.

 Ensure your contractor runs a plant processor